department-of-veterans-affairs/vets-website/content/pages/housing-assistance/index.md

 ---
 layout: page-breadcrumbs.html
+template: level2-index
 title: Housing Assistance
-permalink: /housing-assistance/index.md
+permalink: /housing-assistance/index.html
-template: L2-section-landing
-showactionbar: false
-extraspace: true
 majorlinks:
+  - heading:
+    links:
     - url: /housing-assistance/home-loans/
       title: Home Loans
       description: Choose from one of the VA-backed loan options and find out how to apply for a loan to buy, improve, or refinance a home.
     - url: /housing-assistance/adaptive-housing-grants/
       title: Adaptive Housing
       description: Get financial help to make changes to your home if you have a service-connected disability.
 ---

 <div class="va-introtext">